conductor-sdk/conductor-csharp/README.md

 ```

 ### Access Control Setup
-See [Access Control](https://orkes.io/content/docs/getting-started/concepts/access-control) for more details on role based access control with Conductor and generating API keys for your environment.
+See [Access Control](https://orkes.io/content/docs/getting-started/concepts/access-control) for more details on role-based access control with Conductor and generating API keys for your environment.

 ### Configure API Client
 ```csharp